Build an agent with the ADK¶

 Both real API connections and mock endpoints for testing.

-Once the coding agent has generated the project files, it uses the ADK to push them back into Agent Studio.
+Once the files are generated, use the ADK to push them to Agent Studio.

-A new branch is created in the project so the generated work can be reviewed safely before anything goes live.
+A new branch is created so the generated work can be reviewed safely before anything goes live.

 When you switch to that branch in Agent Studio, you should see the generated changes, such as: